 - A maximum of two unrelated persons, together with their natural family who are related to each other by law, blood, marriage, or adoption.”

 Did you notice number three?
 What does that mean?
-Under this particular ordinance, three people are not allowed to live together inside city limits unless they are related to each other.
+Under this particular ordinance, three or more people are not allowed to live together inside city limits unless they are related to each other.
 In other words, it is illegal for three friends to room together.

 Targeting Your “Ideal” Tenant